rillonline/writing/kearsarge/kearsarge.md

 Blake Redman stared at me.
 "How do you know the Lady From Nowhere?" he asked.

-"A friend of my family is Simon Parge,"" I said.
+"A friend of my family is Simon Parge," I said.

 Blake laughed.
 "Fair enough," he said.